 MAGNETIC STRIPE CARDS & MAG SWIPE CARDS

-High-coercivity magstrips are harder to erase, and are more appropriate for cards that are frequently used or require extended life.
+High-coercivity magstripes are more difficult to erase and are more appropriate for cards that are used more often or require extended life.

-Loyalty cards, gift cards, membership cards, and fundraising cards typically utilize a LoCo magstripe.
-Any good magnetic stripe card reader will have the capability of reading either kind of magnetic stripe.
-WHAT IS MAGNETIC STRIP ENCODING?
+Gift cards, fundraising cards, loyalty cards, and membership cards typically use a LoCo magstripe.
+A magnetic stripe card reader can read both types of magnetic stripe.
+WHAT IS MAGNETIC STRIPE ENCODING?

 Sometimes, a POS system may not read a magnetic stripe properly.

-It's a good idea to also print the number on the card surface.
+That’s why we also recommend printing the same serial number directly onto the card’s surface.
 This is called a human-readable number.

 WHAT DO I NEED TO KNOW IF I WANT MAGNETIC STRIPES ON MY CARDS?
 To ensure your custom magnetic strip cards function properly, here are a few things to know: Your POS or lock system provider has access to this information and can help you find it.

 1. Does your POS or lock system require magnetic stripes to be HiCo or LoCo?
 Or, is either option okay?